supersoimon/FTC-README-Demo/README.md

 # README.md Demo
 This is a demo README.md for RSR Robotics, with a demo robot "Cookie".
-In your actual README.md.

 # Robot Overview
 Cookie is a robot designed by FTC Team #67676 for the 2026-2027 FTC season BioBuzz.
 Cookie features a double-sided motor-driven intake, a 4-nectar wide catapult, a mecanum drivetrain, a LimeLight 3A for vision, and four color sensors to detect nectar.
 The CAD is available at <put link here>